 In our second movie filmed at the opening of the new Camper store in New York, Japanese designer and Nendo founder Oki Sato admits to Dezeen that he is not very good at drawing, but that his sketches are an important first step in all of his designs.
+Update: this interview is featured in Dezeen Book of Interviews, which is on sale now for £12.

 "I'm not a good sketcher," Sato says.
 "But it's really the story that's the most important thing for myself.
 When I meet a new client, if I can't come up with a nice story for them then it's really difficult for me to proceed with that project."